Chainsaw Safety Tips for Homeowners and Pros

-We wrote this article as a helpful guide fro everyone.
-Chainsaw safety affects everyone from those beginning their career in the green industry to people with decades of experience.
+We wrote this article as a helpful guide to anybody running a chainsaw.
+Indeed, chainsaw safety affects everyone from those beginning their career in the green industry to people with decades of experience.
 So whether you’re just starting out or you work on a logging crew, chainsaw safety matters.
 We put together a set of chainsaw safety tips to cover the basics and then some.

-While we can’t hit every possible scenario, we do hope this article either jumpstarts you on your way or helps you reinvigorate some processes to ensure you operate a chainsaw in a safe manner.
+While we can’t hit every possible scenario, we do hope this article either jumpstarts you on your way or helps you reinvigorate some processes to ensure you operate a chainsaw safely.
 As a tool, a chainsaw should be respected.
 Do that, and you’ll have years of satisfying and productive work ahead of you.

 Preparation is Key